electron/electron/docs/tutorial/introduction.md

 ## Running examples with Electron Fiddle

-[Electron Fiddle](https://electronjs.org/fiddle) is a sandbox app written and supported by Electron's maintainers.
+[Electron Fiddle](https://electronjs.org/fiddle) is a sandbox app written in Electron and supported by Electron's maintainers.
 We highly recommend installing it as a learning tool to experiment with Electron's APIs or to prototype features during development.

 Fiddle also integrates nicely with our documentation.
 When browsing through examples in our tutorials, you'll frequently see an "Open in Electron Fiddle" button underneath a code block.
-If you have Fiddle installed, this button will redirect you to a `fiddle.electronjs.org` web page that will open that example's code in Fiddle itself, no copy-pasting required.
+If you have Fiddle installed, this button will open a `fiddle.electronjs.org` link that will automatically load the example into Fiddle, no copy-pasting required.